Russian superyacht Amadea arrives in Honolulu from Fiji | Law-Order

 - United States

-A Russian-owned superyacht seized by the United States arrived in Honolulu Harbor on Thursday flying an American flag.
-The U.S. last week won a legal battle in Fiji to take the $325 million vessel and immediately sailed it to Hawaii.
+A Russian-owned superyacht seized by the United States arrived in Honolulu Harbour on Thursday flying an American flag.
+The US last week won a legal battle in Fiji to take the USD 325 million vessel and immediately sailed it to Hawaii.
 The FBI has linked the Amadea to the Russian oligarch Suleiman Kerimov.
-The U.S. said Kerimov secretly bought the Cayman Island-flagged vessel last year through various shell companies.
+The US said Kerimov secretly bought the Cayman Island-flagged vessel last year through various shell companies.
 The ship became a target of Task Force KleptoCapture, launched in March to seize the assets of Russian oligarchs to put pressure on Russia to end the war in Ukraine.

 The FBI said a search warrant in Fiji turned up emails showing that Kerimov's children were aboard the ship this year and that the crew used code names — G0 for Kerimov, G1 for his wife, G2 for his daughter and so on.